 Betting against drawing hands

 You will face many post-flop situations where your opponent holds a drawing hand that could complete a straight or a flush.

 Your goal should be to increase their cost to draw high enough so that it exceeds their chance of completing a flush or a straight.

-Let’s say our opponent holds the king of heart and 10 of heart in his deck.
-The flop shows 2 of heart, 7 of heart, 9 of clubs.
+Let’s say our opponent holds the king of hearts and 10 of hearts.
+The flop shows 2 of hearts, 7 of hearts, 9 of clubs.

 |Hearts Unknown||9||13 – 4 known hearts|

 |Cards Known||5||2 in their hand, 3 on the flop|